WDI-SEA/interview-questions/readme.md

 I have implemented media queries and mobile layouts.

 * How do you optimize your webpages for print?
+Create a separate CSS file specifically designed for printing.
+Use high resolution pictures, at least 300 dpi.

 * What are the advantages/disadvantages of using CSS preprocessors?

  The main advantage is its better for making your code reusable using includes and its also makes nesting possible.
+You can also add logic for your CSS.

- One downside is that CSS that the preprocessor outputs is not dry.
+ - One downside is that CSS that the preprocessor output is not dry.
+ - Harder to debug.
+ - Adds some steps in the workflow.

 * Describe what you like and dislike about the CSS preprocessors you have used.

 I like using SASS, which is the only preprocessor that I have used, I wish that the browser could compile the CSS so that it would not be less dry.

 * How would you implement a web design comp that uses non-standard fonts?